 Allison Ormond - Pamlico County Primary School Nurse

 Hello!
 My name is Allison Ormond and I am the school nurse at Pamlico County Primary School.
 I was born and raised in eastern North Carolina, where I graduated from Pamlico County High School.
-I continued my education at East Carolina University where I obtained my Bachelor of Science in Nursing from East Carolina University.
-I am currently enrolled in graduate school at East Carolina University in hopes to receive my Master of Science in Nursing (MSN) with a concentration in Nursing Education.
+I continued my education at East Carolina University where I obtained my Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) with a concentration in Nursing Education.
 I obtained my National Board Certification in School Nursing in 2018.
 As a registered nurse, I strive to promote health and education to our community's youth.
 Because of this, my door is always open!
 Please do not hesitate to contact me with any questions or concerns that you may have regarding your child's health.

 Important Information & Dates